Information Bulletin: Compliance audits

 (m) temporarily remove a record to copy it.

-Part C: Application of compliance audits
+Part C: Application of Audits

 - Failure to cooperate with an ongoing compliance and enforcement investigation;